JetBrains/intellij-sdk-docs/topics/appendix/resources/webstorm_extension_point_list.md

 </tldr>

-80 Extension Points and 5 Listeners for WebStorm
+80 Extension Points and 5 Listeners

 See [](intellij_platform_extension_point_list.md) for IntelliJ Platform and [](oss_plugins_extension_point_list.md) for additional plugins.